 Overall Diversity, Equity and Inclusion “Belonging at Cornell” framework

 Belonging at Cornell is designed to make Cornell a more diverse and inclusive environment, improving the overall experience of faculty, staff and students.
-Belonging at Cornell is a data-based and metrics driven approach with an accountability structure that tracks five metrics: Sense of belonging, Sense of fairness, Willingness to recommend Cornell, along with two compositional metrics, Proportional hiring and Turnover rates for faculty and staff.
+Belonging at Cornell is a data-based and metrics driven approach with an accountability structure that tracks five metrics: Sense of belonging, Sense of fairness, Willingness to recommend Cornell, along with two compositional metrics, Diverse candidate pools, and Turnover rates for faculty and staff.
 Each dean annually reports on and is accountable for progress on all five metrics, tracked by dashboards.